 Frequently Asked Questions

-• Yes.
-I work primarily through **secure telehealth with clients located in New York and Maryland.
-Many clients are surprised by how deep, connected, and effective somatic and trauma-focused therapy can feel online.
+Yes.
+I work primarily through secure telehealth with clients located in New York and Maryland.
+Many clients are surprised by how deep, connected, and effective somatic and trauma-focused therapy can be online.
+As a clinician, I find it can support stabilization and deeper work by allowing clients to remain in a familiar environment where they can rest and continue to regulate following each session instead of disrupting their internal process with a commute.

 In-person and nature-based sessions are also available in Maryland when clinically appropriate.